-A photo collection from Bay Journal photographer Dave Harp.
+A photo collection from the serpentine barrens just north of Baltimore in the Soldiers Delight Natural Environment Area by Bay Journal photographer Dave Harp.

 Ray Ellis makes a living hauling chicken poop.
 That's good for the Chesapeake Bay, because animal manure is a major source of water pollution.
 Here's a look at the process, with thoughts from Ellis about the ongoing challenge of managing manure.